North Willoughby

 Employment performance in North Willoughby has been below expectations when compared to most other areas nationally

-However, construction has limited presence with 5.2% employment compared to 8.6% regionally.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, the labour force increased by 1.1%, while employment declined by 1.5%, causing unemployment to rise by 2.5 percentage points in North Willoughby.
-In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points during the same period.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National employment forecasts from Jobs and Skills Australia predict national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to North Willoughby's employment mix suggests local employment should increase by 7.4% over five years and 14.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, construction has limited presence, with only 5.2% of employment compared to the regional average of 8.6%.
+The area appears to offer limited local employment opportunities, as suggested by the difference between the Census working population and resident population.
+Between September 2024 and September 2025, North Willoughby's labour force increased by 1.1%, while employment declined by 1.5%, leading to a rise in unemployment of 2.4 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by only 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within North Willoughby.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
+However, growth rates vary significantly between industry sectors.
+Applying these industry-specific projections to North Willoughby's employment mix suggests local employment should increase by 7.4% over five years and 14.8% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment